How to Tell If a Coin Is Silver

 - Checking U.S. pre-1965 change: Many U.S. dimes, quarters, and half dollars from specific years contain silver, while later versions often do not.
 Identification keeps you from treating every gray coin as valuable.

 - Verifying foreign coins: Foreign silver coins can be difficult to search by text if you cannot read the language or script.
-People often turn to photo-based lookup when text search returns too many irrelevant results.
+A coin photo can narrow the search quickly when written queries mix up dates, mint marks, and lookalike designs.

 - Screening estate sale finds: A quick visual match can flag coins that deserve a closer look before purchase.
 It should still be followed by weight, edge inspection, and trusted reference checks.